tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ## Install single release/chart

-Instead of iteration through all services, you can also deploy a single release like `mariadb` by:
+Instead of iterating through all services, you can also deploy a single release like `mariadb` by executing the following:

 ```shell
 helmfile apply -e dev -n <NAMESPACE> -l name=mariadb